-Flu Shots in Charlotte, Albemarle, Charlotte (Plaza), Charlotte (Nations Ford), Gastonia, Monroe, Salisbury, NC & Rock Hill, SC
+Flu Shots in Charlotte, Albemarle, Charlotte (Plaza), Charlotte (Nations Ford), Gastonia, Monroe & Rock Hill, SC

 Visit the Expert Doctors at First Care Medical Clinic Today for Your Flu Shot!
 Hours Will Vary by Location.
 Our Friendly & Professional Medical Staff Look Forward to Treating Your Whole Family This Flu Season.

 Millions of people are affected by the flu every year.
 Furthermore, hundreds of thousands are hospitalized every year, and tens of thousands of people die from the flu every year.
 First Care Medical Clinic can help treat those suffering from the flu and those who would like to prevent getting the flu.
 Book your appointment today with First Medical Clinic to get a flu shot at one of our multiple locations in Charlotte and the surrounding areas.
 We offer an open-door policy and provide walk-in services with no appointment necessary.
 The flu, also known as influenza, is a common viral infection that can be deadly, especially in high-risk groups.
 It is important to treat the virus as soon as possible because it is highly contagious and can even be deadly.
 Influenza can be spread in multiple ways such as airborne respiratory droplets through coughs or sneezes, saliva by kissing or sharing beverages, skin-to-skin contact, or even by touching a contaminated surface such as a table or doorknob.